KDRAMALOVE KOREAN DRAMA REVIEWS

 To be sure, the stars looked physically gorgeous, the cinematography was lovely, and the music was very pretty (every time Lyn sang "This Is Amazing!"
 I got goosebumps!), but there just has to be more - there has to be an authentic affection between the two stars and I just didn't see it here, it always seemed forced to me (in press conferences before the show ran they even admitted they had trouble in that department, so it's not just my own perception on the matter).

-Also, one more complaint: there were too many extraneous characters in this drama who left me cold, like the two clingers on who lived with the male lead character in the modern part of the story.
+Also, one more complaint: there were too many extraneous characters in this drama who left me cold, like the two clingers-on who lived with the male lead character in the modern part of the story.
 I didn't see much reason for their existence except to plump up a story that didn't need plumping up.
 (They weren't nearly as cute as the two in Oh My Goddess).
-Whenever the drama focused more on the main couple it improved, when it tried to distract the audience with side characters' personalities and issues it became boring. ("Where's the remote, honey?").
+Whenever the drama focused more on the main couple it improved, but when it tried to distract the audience with side characters' personalities and issues it became boring. ("Where's the remote, honey?").
 Since the writer of this drama was Park Ji Eun who happened to write My Love From Another Star too, it was doubly curious to me why it felt so flat.
 Maybe pressures were brought to bear on her to do things against her will.
 That's happened before to screenplay writers in K-dramaland history.

 Inspired by a classic Joseon legend from Korea's first collection of historical fairy tales, about a fisherman who captured a mermaid and fell in love with her, Legend of the Blue Sea tells the story of the son of a Joseon noble family named Kim Dam Ryeong (Lee Min Ho) and a mermaid he becomes smitten with (Gianna Jun).